 5. Don’t Fixate On “Highlights”

-We recall a visitor who literally cried on the train home from Denali.
-She had come all this way to see Mt.
-McKinley and was crestfallen when it never broke through the clouds.
-Paris has one Eiffel Tower, London has one Big Ben, but Alaska has dozens of mountains as awe-inspiring as Mt.
-McKinley, and wilderness areas more beautiful than most national parks in the Lower 48.
+We recall a visitor who literally cried on the train home from Denali National Park.
+She had come all this way to see Denali (Mt.
+McKinley) and was crestfallen when it never broke through the clouds.
+Paris has one Eiffel Tower, London has one Big Ben, but Alaska has dozens of mountains as awe-inspiring as Denali, and wilderness areas more beautiful than most national parks in the Lower 48.
 If you miss our namesakes, don’t think you’ve missed the essence of Alaska.

 If you need help planning, we’re here to help.